 Purpose and Need

 The purpose of the proposed project is to 1) provide a viable secondary access route into the Memphis Central Business District (CBD) from communities north of downtown, while improving traffic circulation within the study corridor; and 2) to stimulate economic development by providing infrastructure that will maintain the existing momentum for reinvestment and create new investment in residential and commercial ventures along the corridor.

-- Henry Avenue on the east side of North Second Street will no longer connect to North Second Street
+- Henry Avenue on the east side of North Second Street will no longer connect to North Second Street.

-- North Third Street will be closed between Henry Avenue and Bickford Avenue
+- North Third Street will be closed between Henry Avenue and Bickford Avenue.

-- Cul-de-sacs will be formed where North Second Street intersects with Hickory Avenue and Reno Avenue
+- Cul-de-sacs will be formed where North Second Street intersects with Hickory Avenue and Reno Avenue.

-- Leo Avenue and Fred Street across from Mud Island Road will be closed (Access to properties along these short roads will be provided via Mahannah Avenue.)
+- Leo Avenue and Fred Street across from Mud Island Road will be closed.
+(Access to properties along these short roads will be provided via Mahannah Avenue.)